+From ego- to ecosystem and understanding; that this alone is a successful business model.
+That's what I stand for.
+With some courage and trust, we might be able to leave behind something that we're proud of to the generations to come.
+Are you in?
 Thanks for Good For this Business for Good, we thankfully used the inspiration of the following organisations and people.
 Their inspiration and insights have led to this edition.
 Organisations that we studied Albert Heijn, ASN Bank, Auping, B-Corp, Ben & Jerry's, bol.com, Coolblue, Danone, de staat Californië, de Universiteit Wageningen, De Vegetarische Slager, Dopper, DSM, Ecosia, de Efteling, Ekoplaza, Fairphone, Fairtrade Original, Farm Brothers, Gazelle, Greenchoice, HEINEKEN, IKEA, KWF, LEGO, Marqt, Nike, Patagonia, Philips, Plastic Whale, Rituals, Rode Kruis, Samsung, Seepje, Tesla, Tony's Chocolonely, Too Good To Go, Triodos Bank, Unilever, Vandebron, VanMoof, Vivera, Vrumona, WNF.
 Besides the organisations with whom we work on Business for Good on a daily basis.
 People that we interviewed / spoke to Bob Scherrenberg (Overvecht Vastgoed), Ed Breuren (Stadshotel Woerden), Ernest van der Voort (Albron), Feike Sijbesma, Inge Massen & Minke Bijl (DSM), Henk-Jan Beltman (Tony's Chocolonely), Ine Stultjens (Auping), Joost Rietveld & Sharonne van Diemen (Too Good To Go), Karin Kersten (ABN AMRO), Marit van Egmond (Albert Heijn), Melvin Loggies and Jasper Gabriëlse (Seepje), Oscar Hundman (bol.com), Pascal Gilet and Sabine Kam (HEINEKEN), Roel Welsing (ex-Triodos Bank), Ryan Gellert (Patagonia), Teyler Padberg, Herman Insinger and Tjebbe van Meeteren (Farm Brothers).
 Besides the many relations with whom we discuss Business for Good on a daily basis.
 People that we studied and whose actions inspired us Emmanuel Faber (Danone), Joep Langen (Koeckebackers), Larry Flink (Blackrock), Paul Polman (ex-Unilever), Ray Anderson (Interface).
 Besides the many interviews we read and viewed about Business for Good.
-Other sources Rutger Bregman (author of 'Most people are good'), Greta Thunberg, Yuval Noah Harari (author of Sapiens & Homo Deus), Viktor Frankl (author of Man's Search for Meaning), Tomáš Sedlácek (author of Economics of Good and Evil).
+Other sources Rutger Bregman (author of 'Most people are good'), Greta Thunberg, Yuval Noah Harari (author of Sapiens & Homo Deus), Viktor Frankl (author of Man's Search for Meaning), Tomáš Sedláček (author of Economics of Good and Evil).
 Platforms that inspire us daily Social Enterprise (social-enterprise.nl), Purpose Day (purposeday.nl), Maatschapwij(maatschapwij.nu), De Betekeniseconomie (betekeniseconomie.nl), The Happy Activist (thehappyactivist.org), Impact Hub (impacthub.net) and Duurzaam Ondernemen (duurzaam-ondernemen.nl).
 We'd also like to draw your attention to B Corp, the network of organisations that are committed to Business for Good B Corp is an extraordinary network within the Business for Good movement.
 Certified by an independent office, these organisations assure themselves to live up to the highest standards within the domains of societal and environmental performances, transparency and legal liability to balance profit and purpose.
 Together, they accelerate the transition to Business for Good and work on building a more inclusive and sustainable economy.
 Famous B Corps are Tony's Chocolonely, Dopper, Triodos Bank, Patagonia, Alpro, Ben & Jerry's, Seepje, Plastic Whale, Fairphone, Snappcar and WakaWaka.

-B Corp offers the B Impact Assessment, which clarities how the organisation and business model influence employees, community, environment and customers.
+B Corp offers the B Impact Assessment, which clarifies how the organisation and business model influence employees, community, environment and customers.
 It contributed to our perception of Business for Good.
-Because of a legal inconvenience, Synergie is not part of B Corp yet.
+FORCE SGOOL Because of a legal inconvenience, Synergie is not part of B Corp yet.
 We are planning to do so in 2020.
 Interested why?
 Give us a call.
-We'd gladly explain.
-Also the legal inconvenience if you're curious.
+We would gladly explain.
+Also the legal inconvenience if you are curious.
 For more information, visit: bcorporation.eu